You are here

 Non F-1 students have the option to study in our ESL program on a part-time schedule.
 Part-time students can choose to study between 1 to 3 English core courses and/or 3 hours of elective courses at their appropriate English level.
 Students who are part-time can only study less than 18 hours per week.
 Costs for this program can be found under ACES Tuition & Fees.

 Short-Term University Programs

 University students on winter or summer break can participate in an ACES four-week intensive English program.
 This program is designed to combine English instruction and cultural activities in one complete package.
 The Winter Program generally occurs in January/February and activities include ski trips, hockey games, ice skating and camp fires.

-The Summer program for 2013 will occur from July 7 - August 3.
+The Summer program for 2014 will occur in the month of July, dates TBA.
 Activities will include Broadway show, Statue of Liberty, Woodbury Common outlet shopping, Six Flags Amusement Park, & a day trip to Philadelphia or Amish Country.
 If interested, please write to email@example.com to find out more!